 And thus after 4½ years of unrelenting service, delivered with enthusiasm, good humour and loyalty to country and community, the full-time attention of Kynoch Home Guard members reverted finally to family, work and peaceful pursuits.

-Let this page stand as a minor tribute to Lt.
+Let this page stand as a modest tribute to Lt.
 Ernest Long, his comrades at Kynoch, and, beyond, to all members of the 46th Warwickshire (Birmingham) Battalion.

 May their dedication and sacrifice never be forgotten.